AlexeyBond/godot-constraint-solving/README.md

 	- `TileMap`
 	- `GridMap` (a flat map in one of XY/YZ/XZ planes can be generated)
 	- Support of other node types can be added.
+- Supports tile **probabilities**.
+  Probabilities of specific tiles can be adjusted.
+  In case of `TileMap` a builtin probability property or a custom data layer can be used.
+  In case of `GridMap`, probability can be stored as metadate attribute of a mesh.
 - **Not just WFC**.
   Addon contains a generic implementation of a constraint-solving algorithm on top of which a WFC algorithm is built.
   This generic algorithm implementation can be reused for tasks different from WFC.